Criteria: merit based; US domestic residents; members of the current year's graduating high school class

 Note: In the spirit of philanthropy some or all of a scholarship may be funded by a generous donor to the university.

 Leading Scholar Awards are offered to incoming resident and non-resident students with exemplary leadership attributes and outstanding scholarly achievement.

 Scholarship overview: This scholarship program is open to first-year students enrolling in their first fall semester at Michigan Technological University.
 As a part of the selection process, students will submit an essay and teacher/mentor recommendation.
-Approximately 40 finalists will be invited to campus in December where they will participate in group processing activities, faculty evaluations, and a writing exercise.
+Approximately 40 finalists will be invited to a virtual event in December where they will participate in group processing activities, meet faculty, and complete a video reflection.
 More importantly, this visit is designed for students to meet university administrators, faculty, and students and learn more about the Crazy Smart programs we offer at Michigan Tech.

 The resident value: Three Michigan resident students will be awarded a scholarship equivalent to regular